Why Gear/Axle Lubes and Kerosene?

-- An un-lubricated and neglected chain is an accident waiting to happen.
+- An un-lubricated and dirty chain is inefficient and reduces power delivery.

-- Heat build-up from friction and heat-retaining ("blanket effect") layers of road-grit on the chain surfaces, accelerate wear and/or potential failure.
+- Heat build-up from friction and a heat-retaining layer of road-grit on the chain surfaces, accelerates wear and increases the potentials for pre-mature component failure.

 - Chain manufacturers recommend Kerosene as the best cleaning solvent.

-- Chainlink seals can be damaged by certain types of solvents.
+- Rubber seals can be damaged by certain types of solvents.

 - Expensive lubricants and cleaners waste money.